-Many of us have memories of invalidating experiences related to migraines.
-These experiences form our instinctive emotional and behavioral responses whenever a migraine appears.
+Many of us have memories of invalidating experiences..
+These experiences form our instinctive emotional and behavioral responses whenever an event occurs that reminds us of those initial invalidating experiences.
 We don’t think; we react.

-You are in Emotion Mind when your emotions are in control, when emotions influence and control your thinking and your behavior.
+When we are in Emotional Mind, our emotions are in control.
+They influence and control our thoughts and behavior.

-- A certain amount of Emotion Mind is desirable.
-Some individuals have more than most; they are the “dramatic” folks of the world and will always be so.
-People high in Emotion Mind are often passionate about people, causes, beliefs, etc.
+- A certain amount of Emotional Mind is desirable.
+Some individuals have more than most; they are the dramatic folks of the world and will always be so.
+People high in Emotional Mind are often passionate about people, causes, beliefs, etc.

-- Problems with Emotion Mind occur when the results are positive in the short term but negative in the long term, or when the experience itself is very painful, or leads to other painful states and events (e.g., anxiety and depression can be painful in themselves).
+- Problems occur with Emotional Mind when the results are positive in the short term but negative in the long term, or when the experience itself is very painful, or leads to other painful states and events (e.g., anxiety and depression can be painful in themselves).